 FEE AMOUNT DESCRIPTION (NOTE: Fees are subject to change without notice) ENROLLMENT FEE \$46 per unit The enrollment fee for California residents, except those exempt by law, is \$46 per unit.
-NONRESIDENT TUITION \$315 per unit Nonresidents of California are required to pay a tuition fee of \$315 per unit in addition to the enrollment fee (\$46 per unit) and other college fees.
+NONRESIDENT TUITION \$360 per unit Nonresidents of California are required to pay a tuition fee of \$360 per unit in addition to the enrollment fee (\$46 per unit) and other college fees.
 A California Nonresident Tuition Exemption may be granted to certain nonresident students who meet the exemption requirements.
 Contact the Admissions and Records Office for information.
-INTERNATIONAL STUDENT TUITION \$315 per unit The tuition fee for international students, non-immigrant aliens or students on other types of visas is \$315 per unit, in addition to the enrollment fee (\$46 per unit) and other college fees.
+INTERNATIONAL STUDENT TUITION \$360 per unit The tuition fee for international students, non-immigrant aliens or students on other types of visas is \$360 per unit, in addition to the enrollment fee (\$46 per unit) and other college fees.
 Failure to meet payment deadlines may jeopardize your F-1 status.
 STUDENT HEALTH SERVICES FEE \$21 per semester \$18 per Summer Las Positas College has a mandatory student health services fee of \$21 for Fall and Spring semesters, and \$18 for Summer term.
 This fee is used to support health services for all enrolled students.
 Information on exemptions may be obtained by contacting the Admissions and Records Office.
 STUDENT REPRESENTATION FEE \$2 per term Students are charged a mandatory fee of \$2 per term to support student advocacy activities.
+To opt-out of this fee, students must complete the opt-out form by logging on to CLASS-web and submitting the form by February 4, 2024 for Spring 2024.
 STUDENT ACTIVITIES FEE \$10 per semester An optional fee of \$10 will be charged each semester.
 These fees are used to support Student Life through events and programs sponsored by our Las Positas College Student Government, Inter-Club Council, and recognized student clubs.
 PARKING FEE \$3 daily \$20 Summer \$45 Fall & Spring Parking at Las Positas College is by permit only.
 Mandatory daily permits can be purchased for \$3 from dispensers located in the parking lots.
 Permits for automobiles can be purchased online via CLASS-Web or The ZONE for \$45 for Spring and Fall semesters, \$20 for Summer.
 (Motorcycles - \$20).
 A reduced term parking fee of \$30 is available for California College Promise Grant (formerly BOG Fee Waiver) students.
 TRANSPORTATION FEE \$9/\$8 per semester All students are charged a mandatory transportation fee of \$9 (enrolled in six or more units), or \$8 (enrolled in less than six units) per semester.
 As a result, students are able to ride Wheels buses throughout the semester without having to pay the ridership fare.
 Contact the Student Life Office for more information.